PatMatch: Fix Industrial Parts Lookup

 • A/B testing before full cutover

-Total risk exposure: $1,900 to validate.
+Total risk exposure: $1,900 to validate hypothesis.
 Only commit $14K after proof.

 Decision Point